 Second Stage – The Long Haul of My Weight Loss

 And that was definitely the case.
 In the second stage, the world opens up to all kinds of foods and options.
-Adding dairy back in means you’ll have all kinds of tasty meal and snack options.
+Adding dairy back in means you’ll have all kinds of a tasty meal and snack options.
 Having berries with whip cream feels like an absolute indulgence after the first two weeks.
-I found delicious things to replace pasta, rice, potatoes and other carby no-nos.
+I found delicious things to replace pasta, rice, potatoes, and other carby no-nos.
 I started to get the hang of creating meals that didn’t rely on carbs.

 It took me a few weeks before I was brave enough to try a 24 hour fast.
 But it’s not as scary as it sounds.
 When I explained the 8:16 fast to people I told them I was basically just skipping breakfast.
 Since I ate 8 hours out of the day and fasted 16, I was eating lunch at 12 and finishing dinner before 8.
 No big deal, really.
 So my first 24 hour fast was just dinner to dinner.
 I was used to skipping breakfast so I just added skipping lunch one day a week.

 I swear, once you do it, you’ll never be scared of it again.
 Just make sure you STAY BUSY.
 It makes all the difference.
-24 hour fasts were the best way to recover from a holiday/birthday/vacation indulgence or to kick start a stall in weight loss.
+24-hour fasts were the best way to recover from a holiday/birthday/vacation indulgence or to kick start a stall in weight loss.
 It quickly became my go-to get back on track solution.

 The biggest thing missing from the summary was that my weight loss story includes enjoying birthdays, vacations, and special occasions without shame.
 A day or two of enjoying a special time was nothing to beat myself up over and never seriously derailed my progress.
 I knew that if the program was really going to be my new lifestyle, it had to be part of my life.
-So the day after birthday cake or pasta, I’d tell myself, “That was tasty treat, back to normal now.”
-And back to normal I’d go.
+So the day after birthday cake or pasta, I’d tell myself, “That was a tasty treat, back to normal now.”
+And back to normal, I’d go.

 That’s the “rules” of the program.
 But it took more than rules to make me a success story.
 I learned some great tips and tricks along the way.
 And a few fantastic recipes.

 For me, it was super motivating to see other people’s before and after pictures.
 I started a Pinterest board and I followed Instagram groups for low carb, keto, and IF.
 It was helpful for me to see how much people changed over time.
-And to see that long-term dedication lead to more substantial changes.
+And to see that long-term dedication leads to more substantial changes.

 Figure out what motivates you and make sure you remind yourself of it.
 Not just when you’re down, but when you’re feeling success as well.